civicrm/civicrm-dev-docs/docs/framework/templates/index.md

 # Page Templates

 !!! warning
-    This page has been copied directly from the book.
-It need updating or deleting.
+    The content in this page was written at some unknown time prior to 2013.
+It needs updating and may contain inaccuracies.

 CiviCRM uses page template files to display all the pages.
 This makes it possible for a person to customize any CiviCRM screen to suit a special